kitcareplanner/coding-standard/README.md

 - Doc comment alignment.
 (Squiz.Commenting.DocCommentAlignment)
 - Function phpDoc parameter alignment.
 (Squiz.Commenting.FunctionComment.SpacingAfterParamType)

+# Doctrine Coding Standard
+Below are all the rules applied by the Doctrine coding standard, and the severity assigned to them as part of the CarePlanner Coding Standard.
+This is to aid adoption of this coding standard across the CarePlanner repositories, by assigning rules to a higher severity depending on how easy they are to fix.

 ## Severity 5 (default)
 - `else if` is not allowed, `elseif` must be used instead.
 (PSR2.ConstrolStructures.ElseIfDeclaration.NotAllowed)
 - Multi-line arrays must have a comma after the last element.
 (SlevomatCodingStandard.Arrays.TrailingArrayComma)